-The National Association of Insurance Commissioners (NAIC) has released its Dwelling Fire, Homeowners Owner-Occupied, and Homeowners Tenant and Condominium/Cooperative Unit Owner’s Insurance Report: Data for 2020, which provides validated data on market distribution and average cost by policy form and amount of insurance.
+The National Association of Insurance Commissioners (NAIC) has released its homeowners insurance report of 2021 data.
+The report, Dwelling Fire, Homeowners Owner-Occupied, and Homeowners Tenant and Condominium/Cooperative Unit Owner’s Insurance Report: Data for 2021, provides validated information on market distribution and the average cost by policy form and amount of insurance.

-The report compiles national and state-specific premium and exposure information for non-commercial dwelling fire insurance and for homeowners insurance package policies.
-It also contains data descriptions and a discussion of how certain economic, demographic, and natural phenomena impact the price of homeowners insurance.
-Data from the report was collected from insurance statistical agents for all states except Texas and California, which supply data directly to the NAIC.
-The report also includes select data from residual market mechanisms.
+The report compiles national and state-specific premium and exposure information for non-commercial dwelling fire and homeowners insurance package policies.
+It also contains data descriptions, as well as information on how certain economic, demographic, and natural phenomena affect the price of homeowners insurance.

 Key findings include:

-- The countrywide average premium for dwelling fire and homeowners owner-occupied policies increased by 3.21% between 2019 and 2020.
+- The nationwide average premium for dwelling fire and homeowners owner-occupied policies increased by 6.97% between 2020 and 2021.

-- HO-3 coverage accounts for about 78% of owner-occupied exposures.
-HO-3 provides “all-risk” coverage on buildings and broad named-peril coverage on personal property.
+- HO-3 coverage accounts for nearly 77% of owner-occupied exposures.
+HO-3 provides all-risk coverage on buildings and broad named-peril coverage on personal property.

-- HO-4 coverage accounts for about 75% of the non-owner-occupied exposures.
-Tenant and condominium policies do not provide coverage for the building; therefore, the distribution of exposures for these types of policies is concentrated at significantly lower insurance amounts.
+- HO-4 coverage accounts for 75% of non-owner-occupied exposures.
+Tenant and condominium policies do not provide coverage for the building.
+Therefore, the distribution of exposures for these types of policies is concentrated at significantly lower insurance amounts.

 About the National Association of Insurance Commissioners